-Efforts to address and eliminate sexual harassment in the workplace sometimes result in tension between the demands of the equal protection clause of the Fourteenth Amendment to eliminate discrimination and the free speech rights of individuals at work.
-This situation has led some observers to argue that the enforcement of sexual harassment laws has resulted in censorship through political correctness.
+Efforts to address and eliminate sexual harassment in the workplace sometimes result in tension between the demands of the equal protection clause of the Fourteenth Amendment to eliminate discrimination and the First Amendment free speech rights of individuals at work.

 Hostile environment claims of sexual harassment may implicate First Amendment

 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment in two ways.